Q&A: Are there any built-in QIcons?

 Free Desktop Icons

-On Linux desktops there is a thing called the Free Desktop Specification which defines standard names for icons for specific actions.
+On Linux desktops there is something called the Free Desktop Specification which defines standard names for icons for specific actions.

 If your application uses these specific icon names (and loads the icon from a "theme") then on Linux your application will use the current icon set which is enabled on the desktop.
-The idea is making all application have the same look & feel while remaining configurable.
+The idea is to make all application have the same look & feel while remaining user configurable.

 You then enter the name of the icon you want to use, e.g. document-new (the full list of valid names).

-If you're not using designer, you can set icons from a theme using the following.
+If you're not using designer, you can set icons from a theme in your code using the following.

 python